 After a restful quite sleep in the softest bed, we woke to a gloriously sunny morning.
 Throwing open the window I could see the estate properly for the first time and couldn’t wait to explore the sculpture park after breakfast.

 We were served a typical Swedish spread; yoghurt, butter and milk from the farm, home-baked bread, muesli and Swedish coffee.
 I could have stayed there munching and drinking coffee for hours, but the woodlands awaited us.

 We met up with the parks press officer who took us around the trail, explaining the pieces and history behind the park.
 The park contains more than 70 permanent installations are scattered among the trees, crunching through the autumnal beech leaves it was perfect morning to spend in nature and with art.
 Our first stop was the wishing trees by Yoko Ono, of which I shared my own wish.
 Then into the woods proper we can across a giant red ball lodged in trees by Anne Thulin.
 Art pieces by Anthony Gormley and other famous artists, it was the perfect morning.

 If you do visit Sweden, do make a point of visiting the Wanås Estate, as you will find a very warm welcome, beautiful interiors, seasonal food, contemporary art and nature.
 Wanås is heavenly and I will return.

 Collaboration Note: Thank you to Visit Sweden for inviting me to explore the Skane region of Sweden.
 All words, thoughts and images are my own.
+This post contains affiliate links, of which I may receive a small amount of commission.
 Thank you for supporting the posts that make this blog possible.